NexusMutual/docs/docs/overview/claims-history/claims-history.md

 ## Claims Paid to Date

-Members of the Mutual have paid out more than $18.5M as of August 2026.
-See the [Nexus Mutual Claims Database](https://nexusmutualdao.io/claims-history) for the running total, paid to cover holders after exploits, technical failures, and halted withdrawals on centralized custodians.
+The Mutual has paid more than $18.5M in claims to cover holders as of August 2026, after exploits, technical failures, and halted withdrawals on centralized custodians.
+The [Nexus Mutual Claims Database](https://nexusmutualdao.io/claims-history) shows the running total.

 For every claim the Mutual has paid, along with the amount and date, see the [claims record](https://nexusmutual.io/claims).